 “It is important. . . that the habits of thinking in a free country should inspire caution in those entrusted with its administration, to confine themselves within their respective constitutional spheres, avoiding in the exercise of the powers of one department to encroach upon another.”

 –George Washington (1)

-If a president is politically well-positioned to act and is personally predisposed to act, she can draw upon the following key powers.
+If a president is politically well-positioned to act and is personally predisposed to act, they can draw upon the following key powers.

 High on the list is the president’s ability to veto bills passed by Congress.
 The word “veto” is Latin for “I refuse.”
 The president has two kinds of veto, both of which you should know: a regular veto and a pocket veto.
-When Congress sends a bill to the president, he can handle it in several different ways.
-If he signs the bill, usually in a ceremony, the bill becomes law.
-If he does not sign the bill, it will become law anyway after ten working days.
-His third option is to veto the bill by sending it back to Congress with a veto message about why he feels the bill should not become law.
+When Congress sends a bill to the president, they can handle it in several different ways.
+If they sign the bill, usually in a ceremony, the bill becomes law.
+If they do not sign the bill, it will become law anyway after ten working days.
+The president’s third option is to veto the bill by sending it back to Congress with a veto message about why they feel the bill should not become law.
 This is called a regular veto.
 Congress can override a regular veto with a two-thirds vote in both chambers, but the chances of a successful override are not good.
-Of the 1,507 regular vetoes issued from 1789 through 2016, only 111 were successfully overridden.
+Of the 1,517 regular vetoes issued from 1789 through the end of the Trump administration in 2021, only 111 were successfully overridden.
 (4) That pattern continued during the Trump administration.
 Of Trump’s nine vetoes, Congress only successfully overrode one.
 If Congress happens to adjourn in the ten-day period, the president must consider the bill.
 If the president does not sign the bill, this is called a pocket veto.
 One important difference between a regular veto and a pocket veto is that Congress cannot override a pocket veto.